Stella Stevens

 Stella Stevens (born Estelle Caro Eggleston; October 1, 1938 – February 17, 2023) was an American actress.
-She was the mother of actor Andrew Stevens.

-Stevens began her acting career in 1959 in the film Say One for Me, winning the Golden Globe Award for "New Star of the Year - Actress".
-She appeared in three Playboy Pictorials and was named Playmate of the Month for January 1960.

-She starred in films such as Girls!
+Stevens began her acting career in 1959 in the musical Say One for Me, winning the Golden Globe Award for New Star of the Year – Actress.
+She then starred in films such as Girls!
 Girls!
 Girls!
-(1962), The Nutty Professor (1963), How to Save a Marriage and Ruin Your Life (1968) and The Poseidon Adventure (1972) and also appeared in several television series.
-Stevens also worked as film producer, director, and writer.
+(1962), The Nutty Professor (1963), How to Save a Marriage and Ruin Your Life (1968), The Ballad of Cable Hogue (1970) and The Poseidon Adventure (1972).

+Stevens also appeared in several television series, including regular soap opera roles as Lute-Mae Sanders on Flamingo Road (1980-82) and Phyllis Blake on Santa Barbara (1989-90).
+In addition to her acting work, she appeared in three Playboy Pictorials and was named Playmate of the Month for January 1960.

+She was the mother of actor-turned-producer Andrew Stevens and the longtime partner of rock guitarist Bob Kulick.

 Early life

-Born Estelle Caro Eggleston on October 1, 1938, in Yazoo City, Mississippi, she was the only child of Thomas Ellett Eggleston, an insurance salesman, and his wife, Estelle (née Caro) Eggleston, a nurse who was sometimes called by the nickname "Dovey".
+Stevens was born in Yazoo City, Mississippi, the only child of Thomas Ellett Eggleston, an insurance salesman, and his wife, Estelle (née Caro) Eggleston, a nurse who was sometimes called by the nickname "Dovey".
 One of the younger Estelle Eggleston's great-grandfathers was Henry Clay Tyler, an early settler from Boston and a jeweler who gave the Yazoo City courthouse cupola its clock.

-When Stella Stevens was four, her parents moved to Memphis, Tennessee; they lived on Carrington Road, near Highland Street, in the city.
+When Stevens was four, her parents moved to Memphis, Tennessee; they lived on Carrington Road, near Highland Street, in the city.
 She attended St. Anne's Catholic School which is on Highland Street and Sacred Heart School on Jefferson Avenue graduating from high school in 1955 at the Memphis Evening School at Memphis Technical High School.

 At age 16, she married electrician Noble Herman Stephens, on December 3, 1954, in Holly Springs, Mississippi.
-They moved to Memphis, where their only child, Herman Andrew Stephens (later Andrew Stevens) was born on June 10, 1955.
+They moved to Memphis, where their only child, Herman Andrew Stephens (later Andrew Stevens) was born.
 The couple divorced in 1957.

-While studying at Memphis State University, Stella became interested in acting and modeling.
+While studying at Memphis State University, Stevens became interested in acting and modeling.
 According to her official biography, "Her schooling in Memphis included a couple of years at Memphis State University, where she was noticed in the school play Bus Stop.
 The Memphis Press-Scimitar review of that performance in Memphis sparked her career."